RafaGago/base_library/readme.md

 Folders
 =======
 * "include/base_library/hdr":  Code usable as header-only.
-* "include/base_library/lib":  May require compilation on some platform.
+* "include/base_library/lib":  May require compilation on some platforms.
 * eclipse: Eclipse projects, unneeded to build.
 I sometimes use Eclipse as a gdb front end.
 * dependencies: External dependencies, as of now cmocka for the unit tests and